MrPowers/mungingdata/docs/apache-spark/dealing-with-null.md

 ---
 title: "Dealing with null in Spark"
 date: "2019-01-09"
 categories:
   - "apache-spark"
 ---

+# Dealing with null in Spark

 Spark Datasets / DataFrames are filled with null values and you should write code that gracefully handles these null values.